 A: We are limited with the space we have in the libraries and try to accommodate your learning needs with the resources we have.
 Over the past few years we have refurbished parts of all our libraries to accommodate your changing needs.

-UPDATE Oct 2015: King's Food have installed a microwave for you in the Rolls Cafe, in the vending area for access during all the times the cafe is open.
+A: King's Food have installed a microwave for you in the Rolls Cafe, in the vending area for access during all the times the cafe is open.
 Due to the health & safety advice from the university fire officer microwave provision at the Maughan Library will be unavailable outside of the cafe opening hours.

 Q: More ebooks should be available.

 A: We currently have over 390,000 ebooks available; unfortunately not all books are available as ebooks.
 We always ensure we purchase an ebook for the essential reading material as specified in your lecturers MyReadingLists if one is available under the right terms and conditions and at a reasonable cost.
 For the library to purchase an ebook it needs to be sold under a licence that allows us to make it available to many students at once.
 Many books are sold as an ebook for individual customers to purchase (e.g. on a Kindle or their own personal device) but this does not always mean that the ebook is available for purchase on an institutional basis.
 The type of licensing required to provide ebook access to many students is different and not all publishers are prepared to sell their content in this way.
 You can send us your ebook requests using the ‘Suggest a resource’ online form.

 Q: Books can be registered as on shelf on the catalogue and not be there when I get to the shelf?